 - COVID-19 disease carries increased risk in pregnancy, particularly for patients with obesity or other medical conditions.

-The UW Department of Obstetrics and Gynecology aligns with the guidance regarding COVID vaccine provided by the Society of Maternal-Fetal Medicine and the American College of Obstetricians and Gynecologists, which both advocate for vaccines being offered to pregnant and breastfeeding patients.
+The UW Department of Obstetrics & Gynecology aligns with the guidance regarding COVID-19 vaccines provided by the Society for Maternal-Fetal Medicine and the American College of Obstetricians and Gynecologists, which both advocate for vaccines being offered to pregnant and breastfeeding patients.

 Please ask your prenatal care provider if you have additional questions not covered by these summaries.

-No, your family members will receive their vaccine when they are eligible under the Washington state guidelines.
+No, your family members will receive their vaccine when they are eligible under Washington state guidelines.

 Can I get COVID-19 from the vaccine?

-No. This is not a live vaccine and you cannot get COVID-19.
+No. This is not a live vaccine and you cannot get COVID-19 from it.
 Some of the vaccine side effects are very similar to symptoms of COVID-19, but they should be mild and short in duration.

 Once I am vaccinated, do I still need to mask and physical distance?